TiggieF/mcsBuilder/stages/stage-02-model-logic/instructions.md

 - While building, verify the builder stays locked beside the site (no wandering) and the status card above their head shows `build · x.x/5`.
 - While they travel, make sure they snake around rocks/ponds instead of getting stuck — the new pathfinding should re-route around obstacles every time.
 - Toggle the Builder back to idle and confirm they resume slow wandering with a single hop animation.
+- Let a build finish while the builder has less than 2.5 stamina left; they should automatically walk to the dorm and vanish until fully recovered.

 ## 5. Delivery runs & rest cycle
 - Assign **Delivery** to deliver.
 They should march to the wood house, pause briefly to load, and then hike back to the MCS edge before the wood bar increases.